 Western Australia - Yes

-Vote was unanimous with being the successful Tenderer with the new control tyre being the Dunlop Direzza ZIII.
+Vote was unanimous with being the successful Tenderer being Wildan 13 Pty Ltd with the new control tyre being the Dunlop Direzza ZIII.

 Outcome would be for the Secretary to organise a Zoom meeting with Wildan 13 Pty Ltd to inform them that they are these successful Tenderer.